hmdc/h2/doc/design.md

   * Backups

     * Backups of cluster state should be taken frequently and stored for some duration.
+    * The backup process for database addons must ensure that the database is consistent and in a recoverable state.[^todo-database-backups]
     * Ideally, backups can be restored by customer and cluster can be restored to any point.[^todo-backup-and-restore]

   * Updating images